Optimal regularity at the free boundary for the infinity obstacle problem

 \section{Abstract}

 This paper deals with the obstacle problem for the infinity Laplacian.
-The main results are a characterization of the solution through comparison with cones that lie above the obstacle and the sharp $C^{1,\frac{1}{3}}$--regularity at the free boundary.
+The main results are a characterization of the solution through comparison with cones that lie above the obstacle and the sharp $C^{1,\frac{1}{3}}$--regularity of the solutions at the free boundary.

 \keywords{Obstacle problem; infinity Laplacian; free boundary; optimal regularity}